Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction: Simulations in the Deutsch field

-Comparing figure~\ref{fig:demarrage_devenir} to figure~\ref{fig:demarrage_Lorentz} allows us to find either clear distinctions between the Lorentz factor of ejected particles and the other populations, or that their speed will be similar no matter if they are ejected or not.
-Figure~\ref{fig:demarrage_Lorentz} also shows the influence of the initial radius on the spread of energy of the particles: as the initial radius rises, protons energies get less spread for $\rchi=60^{\circ}$, spanning 6 orders of magnitude for low altitude ($r\in[0.3,0.4]$) and only less than 2 orders of magnitude for high altitude ($r\in[0.8,0.9]$).
-However, for some other configurations like the orthogonal rotator with $\rchi=90^{\circ}$, the final Lorentz factor is not affected by the initial altitude, when the particles are trapped.
+Comparing Figure~\ref{fig:demarrage_devenir} to Figure~\ref{fig:demarrage_Lorentz} allowed us to find either clear distinctions between the Lorentz factor of ejected particles and the other populations or that their speed would be similar no matter if they are ejected or not.
+Figure~\ref{fig:demarrage_Lorentz} also shows the influence of the initial radius on the spread of energy of the particles: as the initial radius rises, proton energies become less spread for $\rchi=60^{\circ}$, spanning six orders of magnitude for low altitude ($r\in[0.3,0.4]$) and only less than two orders of magnitude for high altitude ($r\in[0.8,0.9]$).
+However, for some other configurations, such as the orthogonal rotator with $\rchi=90^{\circ}$, the final Lorentz factor is not affected by the initial altitude when the particles are trapped.

-When comparing the results with radiation reaction of figures~\ref{fig:demarrage_devenir} and \ref{fig:demarrage_Lorentz} to those without radiation reaction in figure~\ref{fig:demarrage_no_rr}, we notice that the influence of the radiation reaction is drastic on the behaviour of the particles, regarding their Lorentz factors, radiation reaction decreasing the final Lorentz factor by at least one order of magnitude and sometimes changing their final state depending on their initial position.
+Upon comparing the results with the radiation reaction in Figures~\ref{fig:demarrage_devenir} and \ref{fig:demarrage_Lorentz} to those without radiation reaction in Figure~\ref{fig:demarrage_no_rr}, we noticed that the radiation reaction drastically influences the behaviour of the particles regarding their Lorentz factors.
+The radiation reaction decreases the final Lorentz factor by at least one order of magnitude and sometimes changes the final state of the particles, depending on their initial position.